Mitraria

 Mitraria is a genus of flowering plants in the family Gesneriaceae, comprising the sole species Mitraria coccinea (Chilean mitre flower).

-It is a woody climbing plant, native of the temperate rain forests of Chile.
-It is also cultivated as a garden plant in cool, moist areas, scrambling over the ground and climbing trees to 25 ft at Arduaine Garden in Argyll, Scotland.
+It is a woody climbing plant, distributed across Central and South Chile and South Argentina.

+It is cultivated as a garden plant in cool, moist areas, scrambling over the ground and climbing trees to 25 ft at Arduaine Garden in Argyll, Scotland.
 The very attractive scarlet-orange tubular flowers are borne in late spring and summer.